The future of the Colorado River won’t be decided soon, states say

 “There are whisper campaigns from some of you trying to undermine tribal positions and efforts to try to pit tribes against one another,” said Stephen Roe Lewis, governor of the Gila River Indian Community.
 “The old divide and conquer strategy.”

-Lewis said those campaigns are not public but thanked Jordan D. Joaquin, president of the Quechan Indian Tribe, for highlighting those efforts at a recent meeting.
+Lewis said those campaigns are not public, but thanked Jordan D. Joaquin, president of the Quechan Indian Tribe, for calling out those efforts at a recent meeting.

 This story is part of ongoing coverage of the Colorado River, produced by KUNC in Colorado and supported by the Walton Family Foundation.
 KUNC is solely responsible for its editorial coverage.